Semiparametric Estimation of Treatment Effects in Randomized Experiments: Simulations

 \section{Simulations}

 We evaluate the performance of the proposed estimators and conventional estimators in a Monte Carlo study.
 Throughout most of these simulations, the true unit-level treatment effects are all zero.
 We estimate the treatment effect using the proposed efficient estimators based on an additive model.
-We consider seven estimators: The (standard) difference in means, the difference in medians, the Hodges-Lehman (\citet{hodges1963estimates}) estimator,\footnote{The Hodges-Lehmann estimator is equal to the median of all pairwise differences between treated and control observations.} the adaptively trimmed mean, the adaptively winsorized mean,\footnote{For both trimming and winsorizing, we choose the trimming percentage that minimizes an estimate of the asymptotic variance, allowing anywhere between no trimming (difference in means) and the extreme of trimming all but the medians (difference in medians).
-While including the extremes is not covered by the theory, this approach appears to work well in our simulations.} the estimator based on the efficient influence function (eif), and the weighted average quantiles (waq) estimator.
+We consider seven estimators: The (standard) difference in means, the difference in medians, the Hodges-Lehman (\citet{hodges1963estimates}) estimator,\footnote{The Hodges-Lehmann estimator is equal to the median of all pairwise differences between treated and control observations.} the adaptively trimmed mean, the adaptively winsorized mean,\footnote{We apply the ideas of \citet{jaeckel1971some} for the optimal trimmed mean to choose the parameters for the estimators in Section~\ref{section:partial}, see Theorem A.3 in the Appendix.
+We allow anywhere between no trimming (difference in means) and the extreme of trimming all but the medians (difference in medians).
+While including the extremes is not covered by the theory, this approach appeared to work best in our simulations.} the estimator based on the efficient influence function (eif), and the weighted average quantiles (waq) estimator.
 For the latter two we report only results without sample splitting.
-Results for the case where we do use sample splitting are very similar and are available from the authors.

-We present results for three sets of simulations.
-First, we report results for settings with a wide range of known distributions for the potential outcomes, so we can directly assess the ability of the proposed methods to adapt to different distributions.
-Second, we report results for simulations based on real data, one set based on housing prices and one based on medical expenditures.
-Both data sets are examples of relatively heavy tailed distributions as commonly encountered in empirical work.
+Results for the case with sample splitting are very similar and are available in the supplementary materials.
+Although in our illustrations we use relatively simple estimators for the densities and their derivatives based on variable bandwidth kernels, an alternative would be to use methods directy aimed at estimating derivatives of the logarithm of the density as in \citet{pinkse2021estimates}.
+Detailed descriptions of how the new estimators are implemented, as well as R code implementing all estimators with performance optimizations for these simulations, are available in the supplemental materials.\footnote{The fully documented R package is available at \url{https://github.com/michaelpollmann/parTreat}.
+Details on the empirical implementation of our estimators are in the supplementary materials.
+For a sample of 1,000 treated and 1,000 control observations, the R package computes estimates and standard errors practically instantaneously.
+With very large samples, the derivatives of the log density can be precomputed on a random subsample of the data for similarly fast computation.} We present results for three sets of simulations, one with a range of known distributions for the potential outcomes, so we can directly assess the ability of the proposed methods to adapt to different distributions, and two with simulations based on real data: one based on housing prices and one based on medical expenditures, both with thick tailed distribution.